ondemandenv/.github/profile/README.md

 ## Philosophy & Goals
 1) Domain Driven Design to abstract/model the truth to loosely coupled among app/services and underlying platforms.
    1) Infra as code managing dependencies among multiple versioned services and platform, also all services' lifecycle.
-   3) Code generated repeatable & testable environment, so that we can test consistently.
+   3) Code generated repeatable & testable & replaceable environment, so that we can test consistently.
 3) Application architecture as actual code to describe services' relationship.
    1) Abstract contracting/interface/boundary of each service, define relationship among in code.
    2) Each service implements its contracting/interface/boundary, generate its deployment manifests/plans.